Wednesday, 19 January 2011

 Facebook, created in 2004, has changed recently changed

 its core user base of 18-34 year olds to 35-65 year olds.
-Facebook has 350 million active users worldwide, with a

 successful targeted paid-for advertising model, and third